xvik/dropwizard-orient-server/src/doc/docs/guide/enterprise.md

                   value: true
     ```

+This could be useful for temporary agent usage (not in production).

 ### Manual agent installation

 If you have enterprise license and want to include agent into your app distribution (instead of copying it manually on each environment):

-* create libs folder in your project and move agent plugin into it (e.g. orientdb-enterprise-2.0.12\plugins\agent-2.0.12.zip)
+* create libs folder in your project and move agent plugin into it
-* rename it from .zip to .jar
 * in project add dependency for libs folder.
 For example, in gradle:
 ```groovy
 runtime fileTree(dir: 'libs', include: '*.jar')